UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session03.rst

 .. rst-class:: left

-For some of your homework, you'll need to interact with a user at the command line.
+For some of your homework, yo'll need to interact with a user at the command line.

 .. rst-class:: left